In the same section

 1. Rational design of modified proteins [ Fabrizio Pucci & Marianne Rooman ]

 Proteins carry out a large variety of biological functions in living organisms.
 Some proteins, for example, act as particularly specific and efficient catalysts.
 The possibility to exploit the functional properties of proteins in industrial applications (food industry, chemical processes, pharmaceutical developments, etc.) is extremely interesting; however, one of its major limitations is that proteins generally lose their stability and activity under non-physiological conditions.
-The ability to design modified proteins that remain structured and active at higher (or lower) temperatures is therefore an important objective of research.
+The ability to design modified proteins that remain structured, soluble and active at higher (or lower) temperatures is therefore an important research objective.
 Moreover, the understanding of how changes in the coding sequence of proteins affect their biophysical properties is essential in fundamental research such as molecular evolution and phylogeny.
-This project consists in developing efficient and fast computational tools to predict changes in stability, solubility or interactions of proteins upon mutations, which are applicable on a genome-wide scale.
-This software will be applied to rationally modify proteins of industrial interest and increasing their efficiency within a given application, or to study fundamental questions of interest in biophysics and molecular evolution.
-This project can be done within our group only, or in collaboration with experimental laboratories in academia or industry where the predictions will be tested.
+This project includes the development of efficient and fast computational tools to predict changes in stability, solubility or interactions of proteins upon mutations, which are applicable on a genome-wide scale.
+Examples of algorithms already developed for protein design can be found at dezyme.com.
+The new software constructed in the framework of the master thesis will be applicable to the rational modification of proteins of industrial interest and to the increase of their efficiency in a given process, or to study fundamental questions of interest in biophysics and molecular evolution.
+This project will be done in our group or in collaboration with experimental laboratories in academia or industry where the predictions will be experimentally tested.

 2. Prediction of disease-causing variants in the human genome [ Fabrizio Pucci & Marianne Rooman ]

-Next Generation Sequencing technologies produces massive amounts of genome data that are revolutionizing biological and medical research, and paves the way towards personalized medicine.
+Next Generation Sequencing technologies produce massive amounts of genome data that are revolutionizing biological and medical research, and paves the way towards personalized medicine.
 Among the exome variants that lead to amino acid mutations, most are neutral in the sense that they only modify the individual’s phenotype, but some are the cause of diseases.
 The identification of deleterious mutations and their characterization are of prime importance for setting up personalized therapies.
-This project consists in developing and applying bioinformatics tools to predict disease-causing protein variants and trying to understand why they are so, in terms of protein characteristics such as stability, solubility, flexibility and function, or in terms of DNA characteristics such as its ionisation potential.
-More specifically, we are currently characterizing, at the molecular level, mutations involved in rare diseases, cancer and neurodevelopmental disorders such as autism spectrum disorder.
+This project consists of developing and applying bioinformatics tools to predict disease-causing protein variants and trying to understand why they are so, in terms of protein characteristics such as stability, solubility, flexibility and function, or in terms of DNA characteristics such as its ionisation potential.
+We recently developed FiTMuSiC, a tool combining evolutionary and structural information to predict variant fitness, which was one of the top performance methods in the Critical Assessment of Genome Interpretation competition.
+We are currently applying it to characterize, at the molecular level, mutations involved in rare Mendelian diseases, skin cancer and neurodevelopmental disorders such as autism spectrum disorder and Alzheimer.
 The project is in collaboration with geneticists and clinicians (e.g., Hôpital Erasme, BE, Dana Farber Cancer Institute, USA, University of California San Diego School of Medicine, USA).

 3. Monoclonal Antibody design [Fabrizio Pucci & Marianne Rooman]

-4. Mathematical modeling of the Renin-Angiotensin System [Marianne Rooman & Fabrizio Pucci]
+4. Mathematical modeling of the Renin-Angiotensin System [Fabrizio Pucci & Marianne Rooman]

 5. Artificial intelligence methods to design ligands for olfactory receptors [Dimitri Gilis]